 Problems range from:

-- Hard-working teachers having their efforts to maintain discipline undermined by the inconsistent approach of other teaching staff to behavior management.
+- Hard-working teachers having their efforts to maintain discipline undermined by the inconsistent approach of other teaching staff to behaviour management.

 - Inconsistency in applying behaviour policies annoy students and parents.

-- Some teachers lack the skills to enforce consistently high standards of behavior management.
+- Some teachers lack the skills to enforce consistently high standards of behaviour management.
 Too often, teachers complained that their senior leaders did not assert their authority.

 - In some schools, teachers blur the boundaries between friendliness and familiarity, for example, by allowing the use of their first names.